Haryaksh1/Experiments/simple-rag/README.md

 A side-by-side implementation of five Retrieval-Augmented Generation (RAG) architectures, applied to the same corpus of Indian legal statutes: **BNS** (Bharatiya Nyaya Sanhita), **BNSS** (Bharatiya Nagarik Suraksha Sanhita), and **BSA** (Bharatiya Sakshya Adhiniyam).

-The goal is to compare retrieval strategies, not just answer questions — all five implementations share the same chunking, embedding model, and LLM so that differences in output come from the retrieval method itself.
+The goal is to compare retrieval strategies, not just answer questions.
+All five implementations share the same chunking, embedding model, and LLM so that differences in output come from the retrieval method itself.

 ## RAG variants implemented